OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ### Possible next steps
 - Classes for the general public, possibly around the fall election, perhaps to targeted users such as environmentalists.
 DEMS3
 - Perhaps another round of classes, but to targeted users: DEMS9
-- Offer future instruction to staff, DEMS5, DEMS10, ND5 (a possibility)
+- Offer future instruction to staff, DEMS5, DEMS10, ND5 (a possibility), ND6 (i.e, use training to be ready for drop-in questions)
 - Develop measures for the impact of open data education, DEMS5.
 - Develop e-curriculum that can be embedded in a library site or an open data portal, DEMS5.
 - A new staff member may help advance open data efforts.
 DEMS3, DEMS5, DEMS9